 SOCKS Proxies – SOCKS proxies aid you to pass along any sort of traffic be its FTP server, BitTorrent client, or web server.
 Similarly, they do not have any feature that could provide encryption benefits to users.
 They work slowly as compared to HTTP proxies.

 Transparent Proxies – These proxies are set up by institutions, businesses, or shop owners who want to monitor the online activity of their users’ or restrict them from visiting certain websites.
 It might be set up at homes or in educational institutes to save up bandwidth and prevent students from visiting restricted websites.

 How to choose a proxy?

 Here are some of the tips to look out for, when choosing a proxy:

 Servers that unblock websites – You might want to check websites that you frequently unblock.
 Test out some of the websites and see if it works perfectly.

-Compatibility – Not all proxy servers work with different platforms or device.
+Compatibility – Not all proxy servers work with different platforms or devices.
 You better check if it works with your preferred device.

-Cost – Many proxies are free and requires no cost at all.
+Cost – Many proxies are free and require no cost at all.
 However, if you want better service and anonymity, you can always get a premium Proxy.